Questions on shipping & tracking? How do I ...? Tips and troubleshooting?

 Thread the leash through the mass and use the leash to pull the crystal case into the mass.
 You can hold the leash with one hand and pull the mass along the length of the case with your other hand until the mass is where you want it.
 If this is difficult, try hooking your handles or leash onto a doorknob or other secure object to pull on it.

 Removing flowmass from crystal case: You can remove flowmass by holding the mass in one hand and pulling on the leash with the other.

 INSTALLING/REMOVING FLOWMASS ONTO TUBING

 To add mass to tubing, apply a little bit of vaseline/petroleum jelly to the inside surface of the mass and slide the tube through it.
-Ensure that there is enough clearance at the top for your flower caps to click in properly and securely.
+Ensure that there is enough clearance at the top for your flowcaps (or flower caps) to click in properly and securely.

 TIP: Do not use vaseline for mass on crystal cases, as this can cause the mass to slip out.
 We do NOT recommend using the same mass for crystal cases and tubing.

 Removing flowmass from tubes: We lubricate mass for tubing and there is usually enough lube to be able to skooch the mass off the tube.
 If this is difficult, the goal is to be able to push on the edge of mass without squeezing the mass, as this causes the mass to tighten more.
 If you can find a piece of tube/pipe that just fits over your flowtoys tube, you can slip it over the flowtoys tube and push against the edge of the mass to get it out.
 Or you can use the edge of a table.